syahriikram/learn_nextjs_starter_project/README.md

 - `clsx` library is great for toggling `if else` clauses on classes.
 - `next/font` to build fonts instead of runtime load.
 - `next/image` to allow automatic optimisation of images by using `<Image>` tag instead of usual `<img>` (place it in `/public`).
-- `className="hidden md:block"` helps to remove image from DOM on mobile screens and md:block to show on desktop screens.
+- `className="hidden md:block"` helps to remove image from DOM on mobile screens and md:block to show on desktop screens, and inversely `block md:hidden`.
+- `page.tsx` for base navigation routes in a particular folder and `layout.tsx` for sharing UI between multiple pages (helps with partial rendering).

 - There was also quizzes during the tutorial walkthrough to test your understanding which was extremely helpful.